How to Make Spring Rolls at Home

 How to Make Spring Rolls

-This recipe comes to us from Marla Strader of Ozark, Missouri.
-They’re a fun appetizer or light main dish.
+This pork and vegetable spring roll recipe comes to us from Marla Strader of Ozark, Missouri.
+For a vegetarian alternative, try our fresh spring roll recipe with peanut sauce.

 - 2 cups thinly sliced romaine